ravendb/bootcamp/src/unit2/lesson4/README.md

 ## The Map-Reduce Visualizer

 If you want to understand better what is going on when using Map/Reduce, you can use the `Map-Reduce Visualizer` tool.
-It is available in the `Index` section.
+It is available in the `Indexes` section.

 ![creating new index](media/a92uh2jlj43rj3ndj3ndj2jd2.png)